 The Beloved Family Dog

-Some users could understand his disproportional grief if the dog was a childhood companion he brought into the home.
+Some users could understand his disproportional grief if the dog was a childhood companion.

 OP answered the question in an edit.
 “Our dog belonged to both of us.
 We have been together since high school and rescued him as soon as we moved in together,” she clarified.